edfus/stream-editor/README.md

     √ can await replace partially with function
     √ recognize $\d{1,3} $& $` $' and check validity (throw warnings)

-  Stream edit
+  Edit streams
     √ should check arguments
+    √ should warn unknown/unneeded options
+    √ should respect FORCE_COLOR, NO_COLOR, NODE_DISABLE_COLORS
-    √ should pipe one Readable to multiple dumps (54ms) √ should replace CRLF with LF
+    √ should pipe one Readable to multiple dumps (60ms) √ should replace CRLF with LF
     √ should have replaced /dum(b)/i to dumpling (while preserving dum's case) √ should have global and local limitations in replacement amount